 The flush tank holds the clean water used for flushing the toilet, and it is like having a mini settling storage tank right in your home.

-The water goes in the flush tank and is exposed to air.
+The water goes into the flush tank and is exposed to air.
 The water may leave sediment, rust, or corrosion by-products from the pipes (assuming any in your plumbing).

 Top Ten Water Problem Symptoms Found in Toilet Flush Tanks: |